yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 To use Azure Private Link, you need the following:

 - An Azure user account with an active subscription.
-- The [subscription ID](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-subscription) of the service to which to grant access to the cluster endpoint.
+- The subscription ID of the service to which to grant access to the cluster endpoint.
+To find your subscription, follow the instructions in [Find your Azure subscription](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-subscription).

 Make sure that default security group in your application Azure Virtual Network (VNet) allows internal connectivity.
 Otherwise, your application may not be able to reach the endpoint.

-## Create a PSE for Azure Private Link using ybm CLI

-To use Private Link to connect your cluster to an VNet that hosts your application, first create a PSE on your cluster, then create an endpoint in Azure.
+To use Private Link to connect your cluster to an Azure VNet that hosts your application, first create a private service endpoint (PSE) on your cluster, then create an endpoint in Azure.

-### Create a PSE in YugabyteDB Managed
+## Create a PSE in YugabyteDB Managed

 To create a PSE, do the following: